 “How much liquid can you put in checked luggage?”
 The answer is really pretty simple: it depends.

 Yes, we realize that’s not really an answer at all, so let us explain.
-There are some liquids that can’t ever be brought on a plane, regardless of whether or not it’s in checked or carry-on luggage.
+You might have liquid in checked luggage or carry-on luggage that shouldn’t even be there in the first place.
 We’ll tell you how to find out which liquids are prohibited from all air travel.

 The next question is whether the kind of liquid you intend on traveling with can even be brought on the plane, depending on your destination.
 And even if it is a liquid allowed on the plane, either in checked baggage or carry-on luggage, how do you pack it properly, to prevent the liquid from damaging your clothes and other belongings in the event of a spill or breakage?

-If you’re traveling soon and you have questions about packing liquids on a plane, you’ve come to the right place.
-We’ll even help you understand the 3-1-1 rule.
-Coming up next is your complete guide to how you can put liquids in a checked bag.
+If you’re traveling soon and you have questions about packing liquids in your checked bag, you’ve come to the right place.
+We’ll even help you understand the 3-1-1 rule imposed by the Transportation Security Administration.

-In addition to covering the basics, like the 3-1-1 rule, RAVE Reviews wanted to give you tips and tricks from experienced travelers about liquids and air travel, avoiding any costly and time-consuming mistakes at security screening.
+In addition to covering the basics, like the 3-1-1 rule, RAVE Reviews wanted to give you tips and tricks from experienced travelers about how you carry liquids during air travel, avoiding any costly and time-consuming mistakes at security screening.

 This article will cover the following: